 "

-Rabbi House
+Rabbi's House

 The rabbi passed away in April 1925, and on the day of his funeral, 12,000 train tickets were sold at the Keresztúr station.
-In the years following his death, hundreds of pilgrims visited Bodrogkeresztúr on the anniversary of his passing — and today, pilgrims come not only on the anniversary but throughout the year.
+In the years following his death, hundreds of pilgrims visited Bodrogkeresztúr on the anniversary of his passing – and today, pilgrims come not only for the anniversary but throughout the year.

 More information